 So what is venture capital?
 For most purposes, Venture Capital is considered a subset of private equity and in its detailed form and definition, refers to an equity or equity-linked investments made specifically for the launch, early growth or expansion of companies.
 This is why venture capital is almost inextricably linked with start-ups and entrepreneurship.

 What is a venture capital and what do most venture capital firms look for?
 Venture Capital target firms that are at the stage where they are looking to commercialise their idea, however, because of this factor, Venture Capitals tend to experience high rates of failure due to the uncertainty that is involved with new and unproven companies.

-What is venture capital and its link with startups?
 Start-ups have a symbiotic relationship with venture capitalists because a primary challenge being faced by small companies or start-up ventures is the inability to access equities markets, meaning markets in which shares of companies are issued and traded either through exchanges or over the counter markets, also known as the stock market.

 These markets serve as one of the more vital areas of a market economy as it is instrumental in giving companies the access to capital to grow their business and investors a piece of ownership within a company with the potential realise gains on their investment based on the company’s future performance.